ejwillemse/BAN313/chapter6.md

 incorrect_msg = "Draw a barplot of `I_end`.")

 test_object("mean_I_end", undefined_msg = "Make sure to define an object `mean_I_end`.",
 incorrect_msg = "Something went wrong in calculating `mean_I_end`.
 It should be the mean ending-inventory level `I_end`.")

 test_object("nStockOut", undefined_msg = "Make sure to define an object `nStockOut`.", incorrect_msg = "Something went wrong in calculating `nStockOut`.
 It should be the total number of days on which a stock-out occurred.
 Use `sum` to calculate it.")

 test_object("pStockOut", undefined_msg = "Make sure to define an object `pStockOut`.", incorrect_msg = "Something went wrong in calculating `pStockOut`.
 It should be the proportion of days on which a stock-out occurred.
 Use `nStockOut` and the number of days in our study period to calculate it.")

 success_msg("Correct!
 The given code can be used to calculate the inventory-levels for any number of days based on known orders.
 As mentioned, orders are random.
-In the next question we are going to take this into account by transforming our code into a simulation model.")
+In the next question we are going to take this into account and transform our code into a simulation model.")
 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:42987389b3